-An example of a chat room where an would-be predator approached a digital decoy called "Sweetie."
+An example of a chatroom where an online a predator approached a digital decoy called "Sweetie."

 The details of the 999 men and one woman that they managed to identify have now been passed on Interpol.
 However, police will only be able to prosecute suspects if they gather their own evidence.

 “The United Nations has established laws that make this child abuse nearly universally illegal,” Guyt said.
 “The biggest problem is that the police don’t take action until child victims file reports, but children almost never report these crimes.
 We want governments to adopt pro-active investigation policies that give law enforcement agencies the mandate to actively patrol public Internet hot spots where this child abuse is taking place every day.”